-In place of the beacons normal GNSS receiver operating cycle or as defined by the beacon manufacturer if in excess of this requirement, the RLS beacon shall:
+In addition to the beacons normal GNSS receiver operating cycle as defined in section 4.5.5.4, or as defined by the beacon manufacturer if in excess of this requirement, the RLS beacon shall:

-- within 5 seconds of the beacon transmitting its first RLS Location Protocol message maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message for a minimum period of 30 minutes or until the beacon is deactivated; - as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for the operating lifetime of the beacon to an accuracy of better than one second or until the beacon is deactivated; - if the GNSS receiver does not obtain UTC time within the first 30 minutes, the GNSS receiver, on a repeating basis, may be turned off for a maximum of 30 minutes, after which time it shall be turned back on, for a period of at least 15 minutes until UTC time is obtained, and after UTC time is obtained, the schedule in section 4.5.7.2.1 d) shall apply; - after the first 30 minutes, utilise UTC time to activate the GNSS receiver with the following schedule until the beacon is deactivated or the beacon battery has expired:

-- i) at M{offset} minutes, with $0 \leq M{offset} \leq 59$, past the next UTC hour boundary since the GNSS receiver was last activated to check for receipt of an RLM for a minimum period of 15 minutes; and - ii) every 60 minutes since the start of the last activation, for a minimum period of 15 minutes and until the battery has expired
+- a) within 5 seconds of the beacon transmitting its first RLS Location Protocol message maintain the GNSS receiver in an active mode of operation for a minimum period of 30 minutes after beacon activation or until the beacon is deactivated, if this occurs first, such that it can continuously check for receipt of an RLM message during this period; - b) as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for the operating lifetime of the beacon to an accuracy of better than one second or until the beacon is deactivated; - c) after the first 30 minutes, utilise UTC time to activate the GNSS receiver with the following schedule until the beacon is deactivated or 6 hours has elapsed; - d) at M{offset} minutes, with $0 \leq M{\text{offset}} \leq 59$, past the next UTC hour boundary since the GNSS receiver was last activated to check for receipt of an RLM for a minimum period of 15 minutes; and - e) if UTC cannot be determined within 30 minutes after beacon activation the beacon shall attempt to obtain UTC using the timings detailed in section 4.5.5.4.
+If UTC is then determined the beacon shall continue as per c) above.

-The GNSS receiver in the beacon continues with this operation mode until the expiration of the battery and even if a Type 1 RLM has been received.
+The GNSS receiver in the beacon continues with this operation mode until 6 hours has elapsed.

 For instance, if the beacon transmitted an RLS protocol at 03.17h UTC, then the GNSS receiver would remain active until at least 03.47h UTC or until the beacon is deactivated if it is deactivated before that time.
-It would then re-activate at 04:00+ M{offset} and remain active until at least 04.00+ M{offset} +15 or until the beacon is deactivated and it would then reactivate again at 05:00+ M{offset} until 05.00+ M{offset} +15.
-The scheme continues until the battery has expired or the beacon is deactivated.
+It would then re-activate at 04:00+ M{offset} and remain active until at least 04.00+ $M{\text{offset}}+15$ or until the beacon is deactivated and it would then reactivate again at 05:00+ M{offset} until 05.00+ $M{\text{offset}}+15$.
+The scheme continues until 6 hours has elapsed.